100+ datasets found

 Description

-Use our Stock Market dataset to access comprehensive financial and corporate data, including company profiles, stock prices, market capitalization, revenue, and key performance metrics.
+Use our Stock prices dataset to access comprehensive financial and corporate data, including company profiles, stock prices, market capitalization, revenue, and key performance metrics.
 This dataset is tailored for financial analysts, investors, and researchers to analyze market trends and evaluate company performance.

 Popular use cases include investment research, competitor benchmarking, and trend forecasting.
 Leverage this dataset to make informed financial decisions, identify growth opportunities, and gain a deeper understanding of the business landscape.
 The dataset includes all major data points: company name, company ID, summary, stock ticker, earnings date, closing price, previous close, opening price, and much more.